sharpest-minds/hiring-tips/README.md

 **Step 2: Find people in those companies who are hiring:**

 The second step is to find people who are actively hiring for their companies.
 If you did a search for "hiring" in Step 1, those people are good places to start.
 Otherwise, the best people to start with are below.

+👉 **Highly recommended reading for this:** [_How to send a cold email: Find the right contact_](https://datasciencecareermap.com/2019/05/03/how-to-send-a-cold-email-find-the-right-contact/) by mentor [Susan Holcomb](https://twitter.com/h0lc0mb).
+Full of tips on how to find the right person, and how to get their email address even if you don't know them.

 **For companies of ~100 employees or less, the person you should contact is the company's CEO.** It might seem scary to email a CEO, but understand that CEOs are in charge of the hiring objectives for their companies.